Moment by moment, day by day

 The next day, Jennifer & I decided to take the subway to Chinatown & we found this cute little Chinese tea shop.
 My husband loved oolong tea, but it’s hard to find in our area, so I went in to buy him some.
 I hurried out of the store & immediately called my house because I was so excited to tell Michael what I had gotten him.
 My oldest daughter (15) answered the phone & she said that Michael was still asleep in the bedroom.
 My husband certainly liked to sleep, so I jokingly said ‘still?’ – and told her to go wake him up.
 I heard all 3 of our children (ages 5, 14, & 15) knock on the bedroom door to which they got no answer, so I told them to go inside – he was a pretty heavy sleeper.
 I heard my kids say ‘Daddy, wake up – Mommy’s on the phone’ – followed by a brief silence… then I started hearing these horrible crying screams.
 I could hear them all saying ‘Mommy, Daddy won’t wake up.
 He’s not breathing.
 He’s cold.
 He’s white & all his veins are showing.
 I think he’s dead!
 Should we call 911?’

 My heart sank.
-I about collapsed & I immediately started bawling.
+My knees gave out & I collapsed & immediately started bawling.
 I told them to call 911 & hung up the phone so they could.
 My friend Jennifer was telling me ‘Maybe he’s just passed out’.
 She hailed us a taxi so we could go grab my stuff from the hotel & get me to the airport – and I kept hitting redial on my phone, waiting for it not to be busy anymore, praying that the EMTs would be able to revive him & he was just passed out.
 Finally, I got through – and a police officer answered.
 He said, ‘Ma’am, we can’t tell you anything right now other than they are in there working on him & he’s unresponsive’.
 After what felt like forever, an EMT got on the phone with me and broke the heartbreaking news to me – Michael had passed away.
 He had most likely died in his sleep of heart failure & had been gone for about 10 hours.
 Our 5 year old son slept with him that night, & he had unknowingly crawled over his father’s body to get out of bed.
+(He is having a super hard time with that and asking me the most heartbreaking questions about why his dad looked the way he did.)
 My 15 year old & 14 year old daughters figured he was still sleeping & they decided they’d watch our 5 year old and let their Daddy sleep in for once, not realizing he was gone.

 That whole day is almost a fog after that.
 I got to the airport where I was bawling & begging for a flight home.
 I had to call a friend to come get my kids out of the home so they could transport my husband’s body – and so they had a place to go until I got back.
 I finally got back in NC early that evening, I had bawled the whole way there.
 My dad drove up as soon as he heard, & he got a hotel room where myself & my 3 kids stayed with him because we couldn’t bare to go back inside of our home.
 We barely slept that night – just stayed up most the night crying.